Dyalog/ullu/docs/how-to-add-tests.md

 ##### Comparision tolerance tests

-Comparision tolerance tests deal with the primitive getting inputs which are believed to be in the tolerance range of numbers.
-The inputs are generally numbers slightly bigger and smaller than the original number that are treated to be equal at default ⎕CT and ⎕DCT values and should be treated differently when ⎕CT and ⎕DCT are zero.
+Comparison tolerance tests deal with the primitive getting inputs which are believed to be in the tolerance range of numbers.
+The inputs are generally numbers slightly bigger and smaller than the original number that is treated to be equal at default ⎕CT and ⎕DCT values and should be treated differently when ⎕CT and ⎕DCT are zero.

-More information about comparision tolerance here: https://help.dyalog.com/latest/Content/Language/System%20Functions/ct.htm
+More information about comparison tolerance here: https://help.dyalog.com/latest/Content/Language/System%20Functions/ct.htm

 and here: https://www.dyalog.com/uploads/documents/Papers/tolerant_comparison/tolerant_comparison.htm

-##### Independant tests
+##### Independent tests

-Independant tests are tests for special cases that either have optimisations in the sources or have a special need that cannot be covered in general data types and only work on certain specific values.
+Independent tests are tests for special cases that either have optimisations in the sources or have a special need that cannot be covered in general data types and only work on certain specific values.
 For example:
 - The special case can be hit if we have two 8 bit int numbers in the input: a & b, and a is b-⎕CT.
 That means, that when we get to element b in the loop, we will find element a and hit the case.
 Occurrence: same.c.html#L1152
     ```